Setting up pages

 Back to Top Button

-For increases user experience and accessibility, a back to top button will be automatically applied to all pages longer than four screens and will hover on the bottom right of user’s screens.
+For increased user experience and accessibility, a back to top button will be automatically applied to all pages longer than four screens and will hover on the bottom right of user’s screens.
 This is turned on by default.
 It is our recommendation that every page has this option.
 You can uncheck it if you need to disable the function.

 Local Footer

-The local footer is located right above the global footer, which is the same university wide.
+The local footer is located right above the global footer, which is the same university-wide.
 The local footer is customizable for site builders.
 It can consist of a parent breadcrumb, a physical address, social media icons, and up to four columns of helpful links for site visitors.
 Learn more about local footers

 Parent website breadcrumb

-1. Click Select
+1. Select the "plus" button

 2. Find and select your homepage